-Testosterone cypionate and testosterone enanthate:
+Testosterone cypionate and testosterone enanthate injection (if given in the muscle):

 - It is used to treat low testosterone levels.